 The paste in this recipe is similar to the small blocks of “Achiote Paste” sold in Mexican grocery stores, blocks of spice that could be loaded with artificial colors, preservatives and who knows what.
 If you’re OK with the additional ingredients or have found a brand that is all natural, you could use part of that spice block to replace the homemade paste in this recipe, but that would reduce the brightness of the flavors.

-The key ingredient in the paste, of course, is achiote powder, and this can be a bit tricky to acquire.
-Achiote seeds are not too hard to find (often labeled annatto), but they are notoriously hard to grind.
+The key ingredient in the paste, of course, is achiote/annatto powder, and this can be a bit tricky to acquire.
+Achiote seeds are not hard to find (often labeled annatto), but they are notoriously hard to grind.
 If you try to grind your own, I’d suggest using a mesh strainer to separate the fine powder from the unground seeds, and then regrinding the large pieces until you’re satisfied with the texture.
-Already ground seeds might be available in a Mexican grocery, from an on-line source or your local specialty spice retailer (the spice shop in Napa’s Oxbow Market has it in their normal inventory).
+Ground seeds are much easier to use, and will be available in a Mexican grocery, on-line, or at your local specialty spice retailer (In the S.F.
+Bay Area, I have found ground annatto at the Oaktown Spice Shop in Albany and Oakland, and at the Whole Spice in Napa’s Oxbow Market).

-The flavor of the achiote paste is compatible with a variety of vegetables, so you can let the season be your guide or use this recipe to deal with vegetables lingering in your refrigerator or freezer (vegetables the have the right flavor, of course – I wouldn’t use turnips, beets or cabbage, for example).
-In the summer, use corn, tomatoes and roasted chilies.
-In the winter, use winter squash and black beans.
-Note that each vegetable should be prepared separately or added to the cooking rice at the appropriate time to avoid over- or undercooking.
+The achiote paste at the foundation of the recipe is compatible with a variety of vegetables, so you can let the season be your guide or use vegetables lingering in your refrigerator or freezer.
+In the summer, try fresh corn, tomatoes and roasted chilies.
+In the winter, try winter squash and black beans.
+Peas and corn from the freezer are good year-round.
+However, sulfurous vegetables like turnips, broccoli, or cabbage are not good choices.

-1/2 t. ground black pepper, preferably freshly ground
+- 1/2 tsp ground black pepper preferably freshly ground

 - Cooked black beans

 - Green peas defrosted if frozen